-Year Company Founded: 2000 Company Headquarters: Murrieta, CA. Facility location(s will occur ) where tr aining • Murrieta, CA (Riverside County) and Orange, CA (Orange County).

-Nature of Business: W C Heating &amp; Air Conditioning, Inc. dba We Care (We Care) is a residential Contractor that installs, services and maintains a wide variety of air conditioning, plumbing, heating, solar and indoor air quality products including thermostats, furnaces, heat pumps, duct work and insulation.
-Customer Base: We Care serves residential customers in Riverside, Orange, San Bernardino, Northern San Diego and parts of Los Angeles Counties.

-Business / Industry Needs / Changes We Care is experiencing a high demand for its services resulting in an increase in company growth from 24 employees in 2009 to 156 employees in 2021.
-The Company is making organizational changes to support client relations with a Customer Relationship Management (CRM) System and an Integrated Contact Center Platform (8x8).

-Need for Training: • We Care will utilize training to provide more sophisticated skill sets for its employees enabling them to handle more projects due to the aforementioned high demand and company growth.
-These skill sets include: business, commercial, computer skills and continuous improvement.
-Training will increase work output sufficient to maintain the increased demand for company services • To support its organizational change employees will need to be trained in a variety of areas including the new CRM and 8x8.
-This will provide a stronger workforce with skills necessary to complete projects efficiently.

-Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

-Class/lab

-E-Learning

-□ CBT

-□ MS Preceptor □

-□ MS Didactic
+Year Company Founded: 2000 Company Headquarters: Murrieta, CA. Facility location(s) where tr aining • Murrieta CA (Riversio de County) and Orange, CA will occur - The contract of the contract annig c (Orange County). de County) and Grange, CA Nature of Decime Nature of Busines s: • (We Care) is a resider services and maintain conditioning, plumbing g, heating, solar and indoor air ding thermostats, furnaces, Customer Base: • ential customers in Riverside, ino, Northern San Diego and Counties.
+Business / Industr Changes y Needs / • services resulting in a from 24 employees in 2021.
+The Company is maki support client relations ment (CRM) System and an Training Plan: Need for Training: • them to handle more particles aforementioned high of These skill sets include computer skills and configuration will increase maintain the increase services To support its organize need to be trained in a new CRM and 8x8.
+The workforce with skills need to hand some configuration with the skil s for its employees enabling Training courses liste the following Types o efficiently. ollowing training method(s) under ⊠ Class/lab ⊠ E -Learning IS Preceptor ☐ CBT ☐ MS Didactic ☐ Productive Lab

+• Project Oversight: